Pancakes. Hotcakes. Griddle Cakes. Flapjacks.

 Honorable Mention #1: Pancake Pantry, Nashville, Tennessee http://www.thepancakepantry.com/

 Regardless of when you arrive, morning or noon, summer or winter, rain or shine, there will be a line at the Pancake Pantry.
 Do not be discouraged!
 The line really does move very quickly.
 My first time at the Pantry, I asked a woman ahead of me in line if it this place was really worth the wait, and she laughed and assured me that yes, I would not be sorry.
 That day I began a love affair with the Sweet Potato Pancakes, which are served with cinnamon cream syrup.
 They have to be the lightest, fluffiest and most flavorful pancakes I have ever eaten… I call them “Little Bites of Heaven”.
 I have tasted other varieties of the 20-some types of pancakes offered at the Pantry, but the sweet potato pancakes are so unique, so special, that now I never even consider ordering anything else.
-HOWEVER, I last visited Pancake Pantry in August 2017 and am sad to report that due to a switch in the sweet potato base used for these pancakes, from a powder to flakes or vice versa, the consistency of these beautiful pancakes has changed and they are now much firmer and drier than before.
-I only hope they use up all the ingredients they purchased and return to the original, because the new batch is a pale shadow of the prior version!
-Because I have not been back to determine whether they have returned to their original excellence, I am giving Pancake Pantry an honorable mention here!
+HOWEVER, I visited Pancake Pantry in August 2017 and am sad to report that due to a switch in the sweet potato base used for these pancakes, from a powder to flakes or vice versa, the consistency of these beautiful pancakes has changed and they are now much firmer and drier than before.
+I hoped they’d use up all the ingredients they purchased and return to the original, because the new batch is a pale shadow of the prior version!
+I just revisited the Pantry in August 2020, and alas, they were good, but still not as they once were.
+However, there are many other varieties to sample and so I will give Pancake Pantry an honorable mention here.
 But hey, a technical #11 is not that bad!

 Do YOU have suggestions of places to add to this list?
 Please feel to leave a comment and let us know where your favorite pancakes are served.
 Thanks!